Sarasota County sunk deep with sewage fines

-Sarasota County learned an inadequate central sewer system can cost, cost big.
+Sarasota County learned an inadequate central sewer system can cost, and cost big.

-County commissioners approved Tuesday a consent settlement with the Florida Department of Environmental Protection resulting from 83 spills of more than 630 million gallons of treated and untreated wastewater since May 2018.
+County commissioners recently approved a consent settlement with the Florida Department of Environmental Protection resulting from 83 spills of more than 630 million gallons of treated and untreated wastewater since May 2018.

 The spills emanated primarily from the county’s Bee Ridge Water Reclamation Facility with the remainder coming from the Central County and Venice Gardens facilities.
 The settlement calls for the county to upgrade the facilities.

 Officials estimate the county could be facing $25.4 million in penalties, $265,000 in attorney fees and $157 million to upgrade its Bee Ridge treatment plant.
-Sarasota County utility customers will be the ones paying the tab.
+Sarasota County utility customers will be the ones paying the tab, the Sun has reported.

 DeSantis would like to see a 50% increase over the existing fines, Miller said.
 He wants to establish an increased daily fine until the spill is remediated or there is a consent order issued that addresses the violation.